Welcome to Year One’s Class Page

 I hope that this information has been useful and has answered some of your questions.
 If you have any questions, please feel free to come and see me after school or contact the office.

 Thank you for all your support.
-We are looking forward to a fun and busy half term.
+We look forward to a fun and busy half term.

 Mrs Broadhurst & Mrs Noden